Brett-Tanner/Journal/Sep_22.md

             put "/posts/:id", to: "posts#update" # usually a submitted form
             delete "/posts/:id", to: "posts#destroy"
             ```
             - :id means save anything here as the id in the params hash
+                - can make it an optional parameter by putting it in ()
+                - can add more dynamic segments by separating the symbols with '/'
+                - static segments are just text separated by '/'
+                - query string (?) will also be passed as a param
             - several submit to the same URL, but because the HTTP verb is different they're submitted to different controllers
             - but in Rails, there's a shortcut to do all these common routes
             ```
              # in config/routes.rb